Hi, what do you want to do?

 Shape-ly Sculptures

 Students learn about numbers and letters with these tasty bread sculptures.
-In this early childhood lesson plan, students develop fine-motor skills as well a shape, number, and letter recognition cooking up bread.
+For this early childhood lesson plan, students develop fine-motor skills as well a shape, number, and letter recognition cooking up bread.

 Curated OER